 In 1989, Dr. Miller completed a fifteen-year project which

-through 1989 (see below).
-Some images examined in this project are: the
+below).
+Some images examined in this project are: the good

 The first book in this project, The New Polytheism, was controversial and received attention.
 Time magazine featured it in the “Religion” section of its March 18, 1974, edition.
 It was also the subject of articles in Common Boundary (November/December 1992) and The Salt Journal (November/December 1999).
 The French edition of this work was reviewed in Le Monde (June 5, 1979) and was featured in a major essay in Le Figaro Magazine, contrasting the book’s polytheistic perspective with the monotheistic perspective of the well-known French thinker, Bernard Henri-Lévy (“Monothéisme-Polythéisme: Le Grand Debat, April 28, 1979).
 The Matin de Paris also reviewed the work (February 27, 1979).
 The Italian edition of the work was reviewed in the journal Serio and in German in the Neue Züricher Zeitung (January 4, 1979).
 And the Japanese translation of the book produced a major interview between Dr. Miller and the famous Zen philosopher, Keiji Nishitanti, which was published in the Kyoto Journal (Fall 1988).
 Dr. Miller was also interviewed by Michel Cazenave on Radio France (1979) in a two-hour special on pluralistic perspectives.